sdimaio/sdimaio/README.md

 I'm a technology enthusiast and appreciate github open source project for the deep insight of how things work.
 I'm working as a full time engineer in the mostly proprietary company of Telco, Public Sectors and industrial automation software.

-Also studying Computer Science and Electronic Engineering sible.
+Also studying Computer Science and Electronic Engineering.

 - 📫 You can reach me on LinkedIn at: https://www.linkedin.com/in/simmaco-di-maio-6a272023/